 The U.S. sanctions that Trump reimposed on trade with Iran forced governments and companies from Europe to Asia to end their economic engagement with Tehran, with a particularly severe impact on Iran’s oil exports.
 The resulting domestic economic tailspin has heightened social and political tensions within Iran.
 But rather than moderating the regime’s behavior, the heightened pressure from Washington seems to have strengthened the hand of hardliners in Tehran, who emerged as the big winners from parliamentary elections in February 2020.

 Supporters of the Iran nuclear deal in Washington and Europe hoped that the Biden administration would quickly return the U.S. to compliance with the agreement by removing unilateral sanctions, while also pursuing follow-on talks to address Iran’s missile program and regional behavior.
-But negotiations in Vienna to resuscitate the JCPOA have proven to be more difficult than anticipated, even as opponents of the deal in the U.S. and Iran—but also Israel, which has been engaged in what amounts to a low-level covert war with Iran over the past year—consider their options.
+But negotiations in Vienna to resuscitate the JCPOA have proven to be more difficult than anticipated, even as opponents of the deal in the U.S. and Iran—but also Israel, which has been engaged in what amounts to a low-level covert war with Iran over the past several years—consider their options.
 And the outcome of Iran’s presidential election in June 2021, won by conservative hard-liner Ebrahim Raisi, presented further obstacles to progress.

 WPR has covered Iran in detail and continues to examine key questions about what will happen next.
 Will the U.S. and Iran manage to resuscitate the nuclear deal, and how would failure to do so affect bilateral and regional relations?
-Will Iran strengthen its ties with Russia and China to counter American actions, and what role will Europe play?
+Will Iran strengthen its ties with Russia and China to counter U.S. actions, and what role will Europe play?
 Will outside pressure, combined with the impact of the pandemic, undermine the regime’s domestic control?
 Below are some of the highlights of WPR’s coverage.